Arzana/Plutonium/README.md

 The project uses C++17 with the MSVC compiler, certain extensions are using throughout the project like unnamed structs.
 It is also exclusive to Visual Studio and actively tested uing Visual Studio 2017

+3. Installing Vulkan SDK
+The full [Vulkan SDK](https://vulkan.lunarg.com/) is not needed to run the project, but glslangValidator is needed to compile shaders.

 ## Dependencies
 - [Dear ImGui](https://github.com/ocornut/imgui)
 - [JSON for Modern C++](https://github.com/nlohmann/json)